Customer Success Escalations Process

 Temporary Slack Channel

-This channel will remain open until the escalation is closed and should be listed in the escalation document.
+This channel will remain open until the escalation is closed and should be listed in the escalation case.
 Name the channel #esc_customername (must start with #esc_ to be included in our data retention policy) and ensure it is a public channel so that relevant parties can be easily added/find the channel.
 Some more tips & tricks for opening and managing the temporary slack channel can be found below:

 -